msu-seismo/tutorial-python-data-analysis-viz/README.md

+# python-data-analysis-viz
-# This repository, python-data-analysis-viz, contains .pdf and .ipynb files.
+# This repository contains .pdf and .ipynb files and input data files.
 Our aim is to teach python beginner:
 1. how to set up Jupyter Notebook and install all the dependancies
 2. how to read in csv file into python using pandas